mrellis96/EGgPLant/EGgPLant/EGPL_README.txt

 -------------------------------------------------------------------------------------------------------------------------------------------
 Installation:
-Download the tarball (EGgPLANT_VXX.tar.gz) and the install script EGPL.Inst.sh run bash EGPL.Inst.sh in the same directory as the EGgPLant tarball.
+Download the tarball (EGgPLant_VXX.tar.gz) and the install script EGPL.Inst.sh run bash EGPL.Inst.sh in the same directory as the EGgPLant tarball.
 The install script will now install all the necessary programs and move the EGgPLant script to /usr/bin/ (/usr/local/bin/ on mac)